 How We Work

-With a goal of increasing minority participation in lupus clinical trials, the U.S. Department of Health and Human Services Office of Minority Health funded the American College of Rheumatology (ACR) to evaluate and disseminate a model supported by educational material.
-ACR and its partner KDH Research and Communication (KDHRC) developed Materials to Increase Minority Participation in Clinical Trials (MIMICT) for clinical trials, referring physicians, and patients to use in achieving this goal.
+With a goal of increasing minority participation in lupus clinical trials, the U.S. Department of Health and Human Services, Office of Minority Health funded the American College of Rheumatology (ACR) to evaluate and disseminate a model supported by educational material.
+The ACR and its partner, KDH Research and Communication (KDHRC), developed Materials to Increase Minority Participation in Clinical Trials (MIMICT) for clinical trials, referring physicians and patients to use in achieving this goal.

 Who We Work With

 American College of Rheumatology (ACR)/The Lupus Initiative (TLI)

 Sheryl McCalla is the Vice President, Strategic Initiatives for the ACR and leads TLI, ACR’s national education program designed to reduce health disparities experienced by people with lupus.